graphlab-fr/cosma-cli/docs/en.md

 The `cosmoscope.html` file is exported to the directory defined by `export_target` in the configuration.
 If the file already exists in the same location, it is overwritten.

-If the `history` parameter is set to `true`, a time-stamped subdirectory is also created in the `/history` directory with the following contents:
+If the `history` parameter is set to `true`, a time-stamped subdirectory (according to the export date, to the second) is also created in the `/history` directory with the following contents:

 - a copy of the `cosmoscope.html` file ;
-- an `error.log` file listing any errors which may have occurred during the export process;
 - a `data` directory containing the `links.json` and `nodes.json` files, respectively the list of links and nodes, with their respective metadata.

 This export facilitates data sharing and reuse in other visualisation software.

+## Alerts and errors

+During the process of parsing your Markdown files, system conflicts may occur (without interrupting the export process).
+There are two types of notifications:

+- some data must be replaced (unrecognised type, link without target...), you will receive a **warning*;
+- some information prevents the processing of a file (lack of a title, non-unique identifier...), then you receive an **error*.

+Alerts can be ignored.
+You must correct all errors to make the cosmoscope complete with your library.

+Alerts (in yellow) and errors (in red) are displayed in the console.
+If there are more than 5 notifications per type, only their number is announced.
+You can read them in an `error.log` file.
+If there are any notifications, they are saved in a subdirectory with a time stamp (according to the export date, to the second) in the `history` directory.

 # Using the cosmoscope